-PROBLEM: Reversed Hot & Cold positions,
+PROBLEM: Reversed Hot & Cold positions.

 SOLUTION: HELPFUL HINTS: IT IS NOT NECESSARY TO SHUT OFF WATER SUPPLIES.

-HANDLE SCREW REQUIRES A 7/64" HEX KEY WRENCH.
+HANDLE SCREW REQUIRES A 7/16" HEX KEY WRENCH.

 1. Remove plug button (3) from the handle by prying the button upwards from the bottom center.
-If a tool is required, use something, which will not scratch the handle.
-Remove setscrew (2), handle body (1), dome and pivot retainer assembly (4), cartridge screw (5), handle adapter and handle connector assembly (6).
+If a tool is required, use some thing, which will not scratch the handle.
+Remove setscrew (2), handle body (1), dome (4), cartridge screw (5), handle adapter (6) and handle connector (7).